Apple’s pushed an important iOS 14.4.2 update to iPhone users around the world.

-That said, there’s no way to get your phone back to iOS 14.3 or older versions of iOS which means you’re out of luck if you upgrade/you already upgraded to iOS 14.4.2, iOS 14.4.1 or iOS 14.4.
+That said, there’s no way to get your phone back to iOS 14.3 or older versions of iOS which means you’re out of luck if you upgrade or you already upgraded to iOS 14.4.2, iOS 14.4.1 or iOS 14.4.

 Apple plugged up the exploits used by these jailbreaks so there’s no telling how long it will be until we see tools for iOS 14.4.2, iOS 14.4.1, iOS 14.4, and future versions of iOS 14.

-The company’s confirmed a new iOS 14.5 update and the software is currently in beta testing ahead of an official release later this year.
-If you don’t want to wait for the official release, you can download the beta.
+The company’s confirmed a new iOS 14.5 update and the software is currently in beta testing ahead of its official release next week.

 iOS 14.5 is a milestone upgrade which means it will carry new features, bug fixes, and security patches.
 The beta currently includes AirPlay 2 support for Fitness+, a new option to unlock your iPhone with an Apple Watch while wearing a mask, and much more.